Dewi Sri: Ritual and custom

-Among the rural Javanese, there is the folk-tradition if a snake having entered a house it will not be chased away.
+Among the rural Javanese, there is the folk-tradition if a snake has entered a house, it will not be chased away.
 Instead, the people in the house will give it offerings, as the snake is a good omen of a successful harvest.
 Additionally, a ceremonial or auspicious keris will be employed by a folk-healer, sooth-sayer, paranormal or shaman in a winding, circum-ambulatory ceremony to bless and protect the villagers, the village, their shrines and the seeds of rice to be planted.

-The Javanese and Sundanese has a traditional ceremony called mapag Sri prior to rice harvest.
+The Javanese and Sundanese have a traditional ceremony called mapag Sri prior to the rice harvest.
 Mapag Sri literary means "to pick up Sri", or to be precise "to call or invite Sri."
 The ceremony means to invoke the spirit of Sri to come to their village and also as a thanksgiving for a coming successful harvest.

 The Sundanese people, especially those who are observant Sunda Wiwitan, have their own unique festival dedicated to her, such as the Seren Taun annual rice harvest festival, a tradition dated back to the ancient Kingdom of Sunda era.
-During the blessing of rice seeds ceremony before planting the seeds or during the harvest ceremony, Sundanese and also Baduy people, sing certain song such as Pangemat and Angin-angin.
-These songs were meant to call and invite the goddess to come down to earth and bless the rice seeds, bless the farmers, and ngaruwat or tolak bala; to ward off bad luck and to prevent all misfortune befell upon the people.
+During the blessing of the rice seeds ceremony before planting the seeds or during the harvest ceremony, Sundanese and also Baduy people sing certain songs such as Pangemat and Angin-angin.
+These songs were meant to call and invite the goddess to come down to earth and bless the rice seeds, bless the farmers, and ngaruwat or tolak bala; to ward off bad luck and to prevent all misfortune from befell upon the people.

 The Balinese provide special shrines in the rice fields dedicated to Dewi Sri.
 The effigy of the rice goddess is often made from carefully weaved janur (young coconut leaf), lontar or pandan leaf, or colored sticky rice and is called "Cili".
 In current Balinese Hindu belief, Dewi Sri corresponds to an amalgamation of the Hindu goddesses Lakshmi, Devi, and Shri.
 Dewi Sri is venerated in certain Balinese water temple that connected to Subak system, which managing the water allocation for rice agriculture.
-Shrines were built and dedicated for her, such as in Pura Beji Sangsit of Northern Bali.
-She also associated with rice, fertility, successful harvest, and family prosperity and harmony.
+Shrines were built and dedicated to her, such as in Pura Beji Sangsit of Northern Bali.
+She is also associated with rice, fertility, successful harvest, and family prosperity and harmony.

-Similar rice goddesses also can be found in other Asian countries such as Mae Po Sop; Siamese rice goddess in Thailand, and Khmer Po Ino Nogar; rice goddess of Cambodia.
+Similar rice goddesses can also be found in other Asian countries such as Mae Po Sop; the Siamese rice goddess in Thailand, and Khmer Po Ino Nogar; the rice goddess of Cambodia.